SwiftCSS-library/SwiftCSS/readme.md

 ## 🤝 Contributing

-SwiftCSS is an **open source** project, and we welcome community contributions!
+VegaCSS is an **open source** project, and we welcome community contributions!
 If you'd like to contribute, here's how:

 1. Fork the repository.